Xerxes-2/MajsoulMax-rs/README.en-US.md

     - In `liqi_config/settings.json`, set the universal settings including toggles for Helper and Mod—`modSwitch` and `helperSwitch`, `false` is off, `true` is on.
     - In `liqi_config/settings.mod.json`, set the Mod-specific settings.
 2. Start the program by running the executable file.
-3. Start the game, either the web version or the client/Steam version.
-Make sure Mahjong Soul traffic goes through the local `majsoul_max_rs` HTTP proxy (listening on `127.0.0.1:23410`).
-It is recommended to use a rule-based proxy client such as `Clash` or `Surge` (with configuration overrides) — see the “Proxy & Routing” section below for examples.
+3. Start the game (web or client/Steam) and make sure all Mahjong Soul traffic goes through the local `majsoul_max_rs` HTTP proxy (it listens on `127.0.0.1:23410` by default).
+A rule-based proxy client such as `Clash` or `Surge` (with configuration overrides) makes this easy—see “Proxy & Routing” for concrete examples.
+    - Web version: usually you only need the browser to honor the system proxy or apply the domain rules, without enabling `TUN` / enhanced mode.
+    - Client / Steam: likewise split the game process traffic to `majsoul_max_rs` via `Clash` / `Surge`, but you **must** enable `TUN` / enhanced mode in the proxy client or the local process traffic will not be hijacked.
 4. Log in to the game and enjoy.

-Instructions for macOS and Linux are similar.
+macOS or Linux users can follow the same flow; only the proxy setup in step 3 differs slightly.

 For the Android version, assuming you are technically proficient, only key terms are provided here: `Termux`, `NekoBox`, effective only on game route 1.